Tomislav Momirović

-Tomislav Momirović (Томислав Момировић; born 17 October 1983) is a Serbian businessman and politician serving as minister of internal and foreign trade since 2022.
+Tomislav Momirović (Томислав Момировић; born 17 October 1983) is a Serbian businessman and politician who served as minister of internal and foreign trade from 2022 to 2024.
 A member of the Serbian Progressive Party (SNS), he served as minister of construction, transport and infrastructure from 2020 to 2022.

 Biography

 Early life and family

 Momirović was born in 1983 in Belgrade which at the time was a part of the Socialist Federal Republic of Yugoslavia to parents Đorđe and Nada who is from Nikšić.
 His parents founded the Mona Fashion House in 1989.
 He graduated from the Faculty of Law, University of Belgrade.

 Business career

 Since 2007, Momirović was employed in the company Mona d.o.o. in the position of advisor.
 The accelerated development of the hotel business began in 2011 with the separation of the company Mona Hotel Management d.o.o.
 Since the founding of the new company, he has been the General Manager of Mona Hotel Management, which manages three hotels (Hotel Zlatibor Mona on Zlatibor, Hotel Javor in Kušići, Hotel Argo in Belgrade) and one residential building Vila Bella in Budva.

 He is a member of the HORES business association, where he has been the president of the HORES assembly (Association of hoteliers and restaurateurs - Business association of hotel and catering industry) since 2013, and from 2009 to 2013 he was the president of the HORES board.

 Since 2016, he has been the President of Mona Hotel Management d.o.o.

 Momirović is also known for tweets in which he shares his views on workers, the economy and business, as well as business advice that caused controversy on social networks.